-Guests of Virunga lodge have easy access to the Virunga chain of volcanoes, which offer challenging hikes and stunning panoramas.
+Guests staying at Virunga Lodge or Gahinga Lodge have easy access to the Virunga chain of volcanoes, which offer challenging hikes and stunning panoramas.
 The three most popular volcanoes to climb are Mt.
 Gahinga, Mt.
 Sabyinyo, and Mt.
 Muhavura.
 These hikes are of varying difficulty and typically take a full day.
-The treks starts at 7:00am from the park headquarters, from where visitors will have to drive / be driven to the base of the volcano.
+The treks starts at 7:00am from the park headquarters, from where visitors drive to the base of the volcano.

 On a free afternoon at Virunga Lodge we recommend taking advantage of the lodge’s unique position by meandering down the mountain slope, through local villages, and to Lake Bulera, which sits at its foot.
 Passing through the local communities offers a colorful peek into village life and opportunities to visit local schools and community centers.

 “A magnificent lodge with beautifully designed bandas and a private terrace.
 The staff’s warm hospitality and professionalism made our stay at Virunga lodge a wonderful one.”

 “They say that feng shui gives you peace and harmony but nothing like the tranquillity and serenity that embraces you on arrival at Virunga Lodge.
 The love from Praveen and his family and his staff exudes in making a stay here totally unique.”

 “Virunga Lodge – my favourite place in Rwanda”

 Clare Richardson, President Emerita, Dian Fossey Gorilla Fund International